erikhyrkas/happyml/README.md

 I wrote this in C++, which is going to be off-putting for a lot of people.
 C++ is not a dead language, but it's not a popular language in the general population either.
 I chose it because I wanted this to work well with very little hardware and I needed some very low-level control over the data structures to do this.
 I could rebuild this with Rust and possibly C# or Java.
 I don't see myself ever building this in R, Go, Swift, Python, or JavaScript -- I'm not even sure what sort of black magic it would take to build this in JavaScript... maybe that is something that I should be thinking about if I want this to be accessible.
 I would like to roll this work into my most recent programming language Dog -- which is something I haven't finished and may never finish.
 Don't worry too much about the language.
 Read the comments and learn.

 I want to help the process of making machine learning accessible.
 Maybe this is a small step, possibly in the wrong direction, but it's the best I can do right now.
 It is my deepest hope that this helps you and is a small ripple that eventually helps others as well.

-HappymlDSL:
-* factory that builds a model with easy-ish to understand syntax.
-* Simple configuration to cover core decision points -- like input and output shape, number of neurons or layers, etc.

 # Why this project is important to me -- an opinion piece